How to Use AI to Clean Up Lecture Notes (Without It Inventing Content)

 Do not invent content beyond the notes.
 If a step or fact is missing, list it under gaps.

-A second pass for revision: “Now generate 10 application questions — not recall — that test whether I can use these ideas, not just remember them.”
+A second pass once the outline looks right: “Now generate 10 application questions — not recall — that test whether I can use these ideas, not just remember them.”
+Recall questions check storage; application questions are what actually transfer to an exam.

 How to check the output is usable

-• Every key term in the outline appears in the glossary
+• Every key term in the outline also appears in the glossary

 • Gaps are flagged, not silently filled (a 90-minute lecture should produce 2-5 gap markers)

-• Your shorthand is expanded once and then re-used in the outline
+• Your shorthand is expanded once, then re-used in the outline

 • The self-quiz uses your wording from the notes, not generic textbook phrasing